-1. Be Prepared
+1. Be Prepared with a Plan

 In addition, a critical part of this first step is training.
-Each member of staff should know how to handle and store any chemicals present in the lab without inadvertently introducing additional risks.
-Also, they should know how to safely handle certified equipment as well as manage chemical spills.
+Each member of staff should know how to handle and store chemicals.
+Also, staff should know how to employ best practices and safely handle certified lab equipment.

 Each lab should also have a complete, easy-to-use spill kit within reach.
 The spill kit should contain the necessary PPE and the correct materials to clean the substances.
 It should contain disposal bags, PPE, neutralizers and absorbents.

-2. Assess the Severity
+2. Identify the Chemical and Assess the Severity

 3. Maintain Effective Communication

 The first step in handling any chemical spill is to maintain effective communication.
 Furthermore, staying calm is vital for effective communication.
 Then, clear the area and contact your supervisor right away.
 A supervisor will provide the necessary resources and personnel in order to clean the spill safely.

 Evacuate the lab and notify emergency services in the event of a major spill.
 Direct staff to the emergency eyewash station or safety shower if they have been exposed.
 Additionally, remove all contaminated clothing.

 Before you attempt to clean and sterilize your lab, you must contain the spill.
 Without controlling what caused the initial spill, you will waste time cleaning.

 First, cordon off the area and put up warning signs.
 Will the chemical seep through to the floor below?
 If so, then inform and evacuate that floor as well.